osandov/drgn/README.rst

 .. start-introduction

-drgn (pronounced "dragon") is a debugger-as-a-library.
-In contrast to existing debuggers like `GDB <https://www.gnu.org/software/gdb/>`_ which focus on breakpoint-based debugging, drgn excels in live introspection. drgn exposes the types and variables in a program for easy, expressive scripting in Python.
+drgn (pronounced "dragon") is a debugger with an emphasis on programmability. drgn exposes the types and variables in a program for easy, expressive scripting in Python.
 For example, you can debug the Linux kernel:

 .. code-block:: pycon